Indian Air Force: Transport aircraft

 For strategic airlift operations, the IAF uses the Ilyushin Il-76, known as Gajraj (Hindi for King Elephant) in Indian service.
 The IAF operated 17 Il-76s in 2010, which are in the process of being replaced by C-17 Globemaster IIIs.

 IAF C-130Js are used by special forces for combined Army-Air Force operations.
 India purchased six C-130Js; however, one crashed at Gwalior on 28 March 2014 while on a training mission, killing all 5 on board and destroying the aircraft.
 The Antonov An-32, known in Indian service as the Sutlej (named after Sutlej River), serves as a medium transport aircraft in the IAF.
 The aircraft is also used in bombing roles and paradropping operations.
 The IAF currently operates 105 An-32s, all of which are being upgraded.
 The IAF operates 53 Dornier 228 to fulfil its light transport duties.
 The IAF also operates Boeing 737s and Embraer ECJ-135 Legacy aircraft as VIP transports and passenger airliners for troops.
 2 specially modified Boeing 777 are used for both the Indian President and Prime Minister under the call sign Air India One.

 The Hawker Siddeley HS 748 once formed the backbone of the IAF's transport fleet, but are now used mainly for training and communication duties.
-A replacement in the form of licence-built C-295 is currently being commisioned into the Air Force.
+A replacement in the form of licence-built C-295 is currently being commissioned into the Air Force.